llucas890/pelucas890/README.md

 <h2>- 👋 Hi, I’m Lucas.
   <br>
-- 🌱 I’m currently learning skills on Python and Javascript.<br>
+- 🌱 I’m a Fullstack Developer.<br>
 - 💞️ I’m looking for a work or a project to collaborate.<br>
-- 📫 How to reach me, linkedin/lucaslescano20.<br>
 - 🌐 Portfolio: https://llucas890.netlify.app/.</h2>

 Techs: